Facts and figures on animal experiments at Charité

 In all experiments involving stress, the scientists are obliged to minimise it by using painkillers and reducing stress.
 Prospectively, they have to weigh the burden against the expected medical and scientific benefit in the context of the application.
 In principle, the 3R rule (reduce, refine, replace) applies: this means that researchers must keep the number of experimental animals as low as possible, minimise pain and suffering and use substitute and supplementary methods whenever possible.

-Note: The reporting requirements for 2021 have changed slightly.
+Note: The reporting requirements have changed slightly since 2021.
 Animals that are reported via §4 are now recorded separately.
 In previous years, the §4 killings fell into a common category together with the animals that are now recorded under "No recovery of vital function", which makes comparability with previous years difficult.
 In order to improve transparency, these two categories are now shown separately (dark blue and light blue area).

-About 1 percent of the animals were used for toxicological or regulatory purposes.
+About one percent of the animals were used for toxicological or regulatory purposes.
 This area of legally prescribed experiments includes, for example, preclinical testing of medical products or medicines.
-About 1 per cent of the animals were used for the education or training of scientists and animal caregivers working with animal experiments.
+About two per cent of the animals were used for the education or training of scientists and animal caregivers working with animal experiments.